besmirzanaj/puppet-master/README.md

 # Puppet Master
-Efforts to set up and manage a puppet master in a CentOS7 server.
+Efforts to set up and manage a production level puppet master in a CentOS 7 server.

 Install the puppet server